botaul/botmaster/README.md

 - If you want to use Official Consumer Key, open [this link](https://gist.github.com/shobotch/5160017).
 Then run [this](https://pastebin.com/JBksJvEG) on python to get Access key & secret.
 - Admin can send menfess although admin doesn't follow the bot
 - Admin pass muted word filters
-- If your followers are more than 5K, follower filter may not work properly.
-Comment or delete line 114-127 on twitter.py
+- If your followers are **less than 5K**, follower filter may work properly.
+Uncomment line 114-127 on twitter.py (deactivated)
 - I have 'commented' (deactivated) some nonessential features for autobase.
 If you want to make it active, just delete the comments in the script code
 - If you use github repository to deploy to heroku, make sure to set the repository to private.
 Github automatically will delete your github token if your repository is public